netsu-ijou/netsu-ijou/README.md

 </p>

 <p align="center">
-if my joins are turned off im either playing some Freaky kinda game or roleplaying
+if my joins are turned off (on roblox) im either playing some Freaky kinda game or roleplaying
 </p>